Couple sitting on a couch together.

 Here’s what other people are asking regarding saving for a house down payment.

 Remember that the lower your down payment, the higher your interest rate may be.
-Plus, down payments under 20% usually require you purchase mortgage insurance.
+Plus, down payments under 20% usually require you to purchase mortgage insurance.

 The Bottom Line

-The process of saving for a down payment will take some time, but with diligent action, the process might not take as long as you might think.
+The process of saving for a down payment will take some time, but with diligent action, the process might not take as long as you think.
 As you implement the steps above, you’ll be well on your way to becoming a homeowner sooner rather than later.
 First-time home buyers may also be eligible for low or no down payment loan options or programs.